Leo User Guide

 Map Objectives

-This is where Objectives are directly assigned to an Event.
-The list of available Objectives is based on the default set of Objectives for the Course.
+This is where Program Objectives are directly assigned to an Event.
+The list of available Program Objectives is based on the default set of Program Objectives for the Course.
 This method of mapping will no longer be supported after the Fall 2022 Curriculum Inventory Report upload window.
-At that time, objectives mapped directly to events will still be viewable, but Leo will no longer support adding or modifying these objectives further.
-Instead your mapping should be connected to individual session objectives in the event.
+Instead, your mapping should be connected to individual session objectives in the event.

 • Click on the Get Extended List option to get a full list of all Objectives.